Adolescent Education (BA)

 Adolescent Education majors prepareto teach students in middle or high school complete concentrations in a subject area they want to teach.
 Students earn a Bachelor of Arts in Adolescent Education in Teaching the selected subject area.
 Each of our Adolescent Education programs is nationally recognized, and all of our adolescent programs lead to a Bachelor’s degree and the Initial Teaching Certificate in Adolescent Education (grades 7-12).
 In addition, candidates may pursue a Bachelor’s degree and Master’s of Science in Education through our fifth-year combined degree program.

-Students in the Adolescent Education program choose a second major from one of the following areas (click the names to view curriculum worksheets):
+Students in the Adolescent Education program choose a second major from one of the following areas:

 In addition, Adolescent Education students also complete the University’s 60-credit Core Curriculum.
 Many of the courses required for each student’s major can be counted toward the Core Curriculum requirements.
 Each Adolescent Education student is assigned a faculty advisor who will assist students in selecting appropriate courses that satisfy their double major, as well as the Core Curriculum requirements.